nipunn1313/nipunn1313.github.io/README.md

 # About Me

 I live in San Francisco.
 I grew up in the Boston area.
-My favorite ice cream place in the region is [Bedford Farms](https://www.bedfordfarmsicecream.com/).
-If you disagree, you're entitled to your opinion, and also that opinion is wrong.
 I got my BS and MS in Electrical and Computer Engineering at Carnegie Mellon University in Pittsburgh (2008 - 2013).
 I moved to San Francisco in 2013 for work and have enjoyed it ever since.
 I've lived in short stints in a few other places (Berkeley 3-mo, Seattle, 3-mo, London 6-mo).
+My favorite ice cream place is [Bedford Farms](https://www.bedfordfarmsicecream.com/).
+If you disagree, you're entitled to your opinion, and also that opinion is wrong.
 I enjoy
 - Goofing off w/ my pupper Pepper
 - bowling (I go once a week.
 Trying to raise my average)